My Journey Into Climate Skepticism

 Step 4: Conversations closed with personal attacks (and occasionally appreciation).

-Conversations often ended with skeptics insulting me, my professional standing, or my institution.
-Most disregarded the science I shared, although 5-10% said that they appreciated the resources and my passion in explaining the subject.
+Conversations often ended with climate change skeptics insulting me, my professional standing, or my institution.
+Most disregarded the science I shared, although 5-10% said that they appreciated the resources and my passion for explaining climate change.
 Some of the individuals with whom I had several exchanges across different threads gradually became less aggressive and more welcoming of alternative thoughts and views.

 Conservative white men who say they understand global warming very well are the most likely set of people to deny climate change.
 That’s what previous research finds, and what we experienced as well.